 In the back section of the lounge, you’ll find a basic business center with chairs, desktop computers, printers, and a big-screen TV.
 There is also a conference room, which allows you the privacy to conduct a small meeting, if needed!

-There is no smoking area in Premier Lounge Bali.
+But don’t bother to light up: there is no smoking area in Premier Lounge Bali.

-Food and Drink
+Food and Drink at Premier Lounge Bali

-For those who need a “real meal” for lunch or dinner, and the buffet selections are not enough, go to the bar table to see what’s offered for the “Special of The Day.”
+For those who need a “real meal” for lunch or dinner, and the buffet selections are not enough, go to the table near the bar to see what’s offered as the “Special of The Day.”
 You can order it from the attendant behind the bar.

 The drink table offers several juice options as well as hot water and tea.
 There’s an espresso machine for your lattes or cappuccinos.

-Extra Amenities at the Premier Lounge Bali
+Amenities at Premier Lounge Bali

 - Wi-Fi: the Premier Lounge offers free Wi-Fi.
 Ask for the password to access the Wi-Fi, which is quite fast.

-- A “Reflexology Therapy” or spa is available for an additional cost.
+- “Reflexology Therapy”: a spa is available for an additional cost.
 Ask the person at the main check-in desk for details and appointments.

-- If you have been to Bali, you know why I love the culture so much.
+- Music: If you have been to Bali, you know why I love the culture so much.
 Soothing Balinese music plays in the background throughout the lounge.
 It adds to the relaxing atmosphere of the place before your next flight.

 Have you been to the Premier Lounge Bali?
 What was your experience like?

-By clicking the image and buying a book at the Amazon.com link below, we get a small referral fee at no additional cost to you.
+For More on Indonesia: When we travel, we use Lonely Planet.
+By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.